KendrickKeller/Portfolio/README.md

 # Portfolio
 Technical Writing Portfolio 2022.
-Including examples of documentation work on cannabis industry hardware, hardware and software Standard operating procedures, and mock ups of API documentation.
+This repository includes Kendrick's examples of documentation work: documenting and editing user guides and Standard Operating Procedures designed to teach users to operate and troubleshoot both hardware and software used in cannabis cultivation.
+You can also find mock ups of API documentation.
+Also included is Kendrick's résumé and updated teaching philosophy.